 South Carolina boasts several coastal cities that are home to thousands of snowbirds every year.
 Myrtle Beach is a popular destination with plenty of RV parks and tons to do in the area.
 On the Atlantic coast, Myrtle Beach is the hub of the Grand Strand, a 60-mile string of beaches.

-Along the beachfront boardwalk are arcades, souvenir stands, and restaurants, as well as Family Kingdom amusement park and the SkyWheel, one of the country’s tallest Ferris Wheels.
+Along the beachfront boardwalk are arcades, souvenir stands, restaurants, Family Kingdom amusement park, and the SkyWheel, one of the country’s tallest Ferris Wheels.

 Where to Stay